|

 Dínendal carefully drew Eowyn's tunic aside.
 "The

-no more than a scratch, my lord.
-March Warden, please pass me
+it is no more than a scratch.
+March Warden, please pass me those

-those shears."
+shears."
 He carefully cut away the tunic.
-"Hold
+"Hold her

-Legolas took her in his arms and gently held her head against
+Legolas took Eowyn in his arms and gently held her head against

 his chest, leaning down to hear what she was saying.